-I have been collecting the most frequent and interesting questions that the members of our Telegram group ask about Bitcoin.
+I have been collecting the most frequent and interesting questions about Bitcoin.
 And to have a history, I am adding them here with the corresponding answers.
 I will try not to go into too much technical detail and explain / answer it with my simple words so that everyone can understand it in a logical and normal, human understandable way.

 Answer: Excellent question!
 I want to teach people about Bitcoin for several reasons:

 - I consider it my mission to do good in this world full of scammers, corruption, lies and greed